NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 | Exact Search    | Exact phrase (in the same order)                                    | `"apple orange juice"`         |

 ### 4.3 Test
-The **Test** option allows the RAG setup to be evaluated by running prompt-based queries against it using different AI models.
+The **Test** option allows the Source that is created to be evaluated by running prompt-based queries against it using different AI models.

 ![source](source/08_standardSourceTest.png)

-This is an essential step to ensure that the RAG source responds accurately and effectively to real-world questions.
+This is an essential step to ensure that the RAG source responds accurately and effectively to real-world questions and meets the user's usage goals.

 Sample questions can be entered and different models can be compared to see how they interpret and respond to document content.
 Based on the responses, the model that delivers the most accurate or relevant results can be selected.